MyBitFoundation/MyBit-Network.tech/README.md

 ## Typical Errors
 Typically as solidity-coverage starts testrpc as a childprocess, it does not kill the process once the coverage has been completed.
 Resulting in Error: listen `EADDRINUSE :::8555` when attempting to run solidity-coverage again.
+This error happens everytime you try to rerun solidity-coverage, even after it has been completed.
-To fix this:
+To fix this, grab the services PID:
- > ps -fC node = PID
+ > ps -fC node

+Then kill this PID:
- sudo kill PID
+ > sudo kill PID

 ## How To Run
- > solidity-coverage
+ >  mkdir truffleFolder && cd truffleFolder
+      npm i truffle ethereumjs-testrpc ganache-cli solidity-coverage coveralls truffle init
+      Create files in file modification section and edit them with the contents or use the echo command given sudo solidity-coverage

+## Results
+Results are stored in coverage folder and stores all necessary html/css files for displaying on a webpage.
+Specifically the root index.html located in coverage, displays code coverage report for all files.